cberner/redb/docs/design.md

 With complete control over the workload, or read access to the database file (3) is possible, since XXH3 is not collision resistant.
 However, it requires the attacker to have knowledge of the database contents, because the input to the checksum includes many other values (all the other keys in the b-tree root, along with their child node numbers)

+# MVCC (multi-version concurrency control)

+redb uses MVCC to isolation transactions from one another.
+This is implemented on top of the copy-on-write b-tree datastructure which underlies most of redb.
+Read transactions make a private copy of the root of the b-tree, and are registered in the database so that no pages that root references are freed.
+When a write transaction frees a page it is pushed into a queue, and only reused after all read transactions that could reference it have completed.

+## Savepoints

+Savepoints and rollback are implemented on the same MVCC structures.
+When a savepoint is created it registers as a read transaction to preserve a snapshot of the database.
+Additionally, it saves a copy of the page allocator state -- this is about 64kB per 1GB of values (assuming 4kb pages).
+To rollback the database to a savepoint the root of the b-tree is restored, and the snapshot of the page allocator is diff'ed against the currently allocated pages to determine which have been allocated since the savepoint was created.
+These pages are then queued to be freed, completing the rollback.

 # Assumptions about underlying media
 redb is designed to be safe even in the event of power failure or on poorly behaved media.